CyberT33N/docker-cheat-sheet/README.md

 ## Publish a container’s port(s) to the host.
 In this case first 80 port is from host and second 80 port is from docker container
 --publish , -p 80:80

 # Bind mount a volume.
 We will use the named volume and mount it to /etc/todos, which will capture all files created at the path.
 --volume , -v todo-db:/etc/todos
+# -v $(pwd):/app - bind mount the current directory from the host in the container into the /app directory

+# Working directory inside the container
+--workdir , -w
 ```